Emmanuel-Mwiti/javac-se-training/README.md

 ##### Java Comments
 Java supports single-line and multi-line comments very similar to C and C++.
 All characters available inside any comment are ignored by Java compiler.
 #####

+## Functional Programming
+/*
+?
+Represents a predicate (boolean-valued function) of one argument.
+Predicate ->  boolean test(T t)

+?
+Represents a predicate (boolean-valued function) of two arguments.
+?
+This is the two-arity specialization of Predicate BiPredicate ->  boolean test(T t, U u)

+?
+Represents a function that accepts one argument and produces a result.
+Function -> R apply(T t);

+?
+Represents a function that accepts two arguments and produces a result.
+?
+This is the two-arity specialization of Function.
+BiFunction -> R apply(T t, U u);

+?
+Represents an operation that accepts a single input argument and returns no result.
+?
+Unlike most other functional interfaces, Consumer is expected to operate via side-effects.
+Consumer -> void accept(T t);

+?
+Represents an operation that accepts two input arguments and returns no result.
+?
+This is the two-arity specialization of Consumer.
+?
+Unlike most other functional interfaces, BiConsumer is expected to operate via side-effects.
+BiConsumer -> void accept(T t, U u);

+?
+Represents a supplier of results.
+Supplier -> T get();

+ */